 Food insecurity is one of the most pressing problems in the world today.
-A report by the United Nations in 2020 states that 690 million people around the world regularly go to bed hungry.
-According to the 2021 Global Report on Food Crises, at least 155 million people in 55 countries were already acutely food insecure in 2020 and in need of urgent assistance.
+A report by the United Nations in 2022 states that 828 million people worldwide regularly go to bed hungry.
+Around 50 million people are facing the threat of famine in 45 countries.

 The second goal of the United Nations Millennium Development Goals is to eradicate world hunger by 2030.
 Every major organization and humanitarian agency that monitors food security, however, claims the world is no nearer to that goal than we were in 2015.
 In fact, the United Nations says, if recent trends continue, hunger will affect nearly 900 million people by 2030.

 The crisis of world hunger is not going away.
 It is getting worse.
-Right now, more than a quarter billion people worldwide are on the brink of starvation.
-Hunger crises in Yemen, Ethiopia, Madagascar, and Venezuela only add to the urgency of the situation, which is made far worse by the ongoing fallout of the COVID-19 pandemic.
+Hunger crises in the Horn of Africa and in other countries only add to the urgency of the situation.
+They have been made far worse by the ongoing fallout of the COVID-19 pandemic, covid, an increasing frequency of extreme weather, and not enough resources.

 What is Acute Food Insecurity?